FreeCAD/FreeCAD-documentation/wiki/Macro_Python_Assistant_Window.md

 -   see [How to install macros](How_to_install_macros.md) for information on how to install this macro code
 -   see [Customize Toolbars](Customize_Toolbars.md) for information how to install as a button on a toolbar

-Note   * A global variable within FreeCAD is used to coordinate the persistent storage.
+Note: A global variable within FreeCAD is used to coordinate the persistent storage.

-Note   * A text file in the \"UserAppData\" directory is used to store the textual contents of the PAW between FreeCAD sessions.
+Note: A text file in the \"UserAppData\" directory is used to store the textual contents of the PAW between FreeCAD sessions.

 ## Usage

 The PAW is best used as a button on a toolbar.
 It can be run from the Macro Menu or the code pasted onto the Python Console but the latter two options really detract from it\'s ease of use.

 When FreeCAD is started there will be no sign of the PAW, other than a button on a toolbar.
-Clicking the button will cause   *
+Clicking the button will cause:

 -   the PAW to open in the lower right corner
     -   the default settings are for the about 1/3 of the screen width to be dedicated to the PAW with the remainder being used by the main FreeCAD window, the height of the PAW will be about 1/3 of the window height